acss-io/atomizer/docs/guides/atomizer-classes.md

     </tbody>
 </table>

-<div class="noteBox info">It is possible to apply multiple filters at once by creating a custom value or class in Atomizer&#39;s configuration.
+<div class="noteBox info">It is possible to apply multiple filters at once by creating a <a href="../configuration.html#custom">custom value</a> or class in Atomizer&#39;s configuration.
 For example:

 {% highlight js %}
 custom: {